 - Exercise, exercise, exercise

 If a child becomes hospitalized with limited mobility or function, care planning must include hydration, as much mobility as possible, and potentially anti-clotting medications such as heparin or Coumadin.
-Alternative preventative measures may include compression stockings, sleeves or boots or other state of the art preventative measures established by the physician.
+Alternative preventative measures may include compression stockings, sleeves or boots, or other state-of-the-art preventative measures established by the physician.

-Education of parents about the risks of blood clots is essential, as is education of teachers and child care providers.
-Such knowledge may greatly reduce the risk of development of blood clot formation.
+Education of parents about the risks of blood clots is essential, as is the education of teachers and child care providers.
+Such knowledge may greatly reduce the risk of the development of blood clot formation.